Mukul703/Intership_Project/Paisabazaar_Banking_Fraud_Analysis_EDA/README.md

 ---

-## 🔍 Key Insights
+## Key Insights

-- Most customers fall under the **Standard** credit score category, making it the largest segment for improvement and optimization
-- **Delayed payments** strongly differentiate poor credit profiles and act as a major risk indicator
-- Customers with higher **outstanding debt** are more likely to fall into weaker credit score categories
-- A higher **number of active loans** is commonly associated with **Poor** credit scores
-- **Credit mix** shows strong separation: good mix aligns with better credit scores, while bad mix aligns with poor credit profiles
-- **Income alone is not a reliable indicator**, as high-income outliers also appear in lower credit score groups
+- **Standard is the biggest segment (~53%)**, so Paisabazaar can create the highest business impact by improving decisions and offers for this group instead of focusing only on extreme Good/Poor customers.

+- **Payment behavior is the strongest risk signal** — *Poor* customers show much higher delayed payments (**median ~17–18**) vs *Good* (**~7–8**), making it the best variable for early warning and stricter credit rules.

+- **Debt + Loan exposure indicates credit stress** — customers with more active loans (**Poor median ~5 vs Good ~2**) and higher outstanding debt are consistently linked with weaker scores, supporting stronger limit control and risk-based approvals.

+- **Credit mix is a clean segment separator** — *Good credit mix → Good score* and *Bad credit mix → Poor score*, making it useful for consistent profiling and better product recommendations.

 ---

-## ✅ Business Recommendations (Solution)
+## Business Recommendations
 - Prioritize **repayment behavior signals** (delays, due-date patterns) while assessing credit risk
 - Apply a **Debt Stress Check** using outstanding debt + loan exposure to reduce default risk
 - Focus on uplifting the **Standard** segment using structured credit upgrades and risk-aware product recommendations